ga-curriculum/intro-to-databases/relational-databases/README.md

 # ![Intro to Databases - Relational Databases](./assets/hero.png)

-**Learning Objective:** By the end of this lesson, students will understand the basics of relational databases, the role of SQL, and the key components that constitute the structure of a relational database.
+**Learning Objective:** By the end of this lesson, students will understand the basics of relational databases, the role of SQL, and the structure of data in a relational database.

 ## Introduction to relational databases

-A relational database is a type of database management system (DBMS) that organizes data into tables, which consist of rows and columns.
-This structure is based on the principles of the relational model, introduced by E.F.
-Codd in 1970.
-In a relational database, data is stored in a structured way to establish relationships between different entities.
+A relational database is a type of database management system (DBMS) that organizes data into tables, consisting of rows and columns.
+Data is stored in a structured way to help establish relationships between different entities.

 ### SQL: The language of databases

-**[SQL (Structured Query Language)](https://developer.mozilla.org/en-US/docs/Glossary/SQL)**, typically pronounced "sequel" or "Ess-Que-Ell" is the standard programming language for interacting with relational databases.
-Its syntax is designed to be intuitive, bearing a resemblance to the English language, which makes SQL relatively straightforward to learn and use.
+**[SQL (Structured Query Language)](https://developer.mozilla.org/en-US/docs/Glossary/SQL)**, typically pronounced "sequel" or "Ess-Que-Ell", is the standard programming language for interacting with relational databases.
+Its syntax is designed to be intuitive, resembling the English language, which makes SQL relatively straightforward to learn and use.

 **SQL's functionality includes the ability to:**

-- Create, Read, Update, and Delete (CRUD) data within a database.
+- Create, read, update, and delete (CRUD) data within a database.
 - Define and manipulate the structure of database tables.
 - Manage and control access to the database.

-It's important to note that while SQL is largely standardized, there can be slight variations in its implementation across different Relational Database Management Systems (RDBMS).
-Common RDBMSs like `SQLite` and `PostgreSQL` might differ in terms of the specific SQL commands they support.
+It's important to note that while SQL is standardized, its implementation can vary slightly across different Relational Database Management Systems (RDBMS).
+Common RDBMSs like ***SQLite*** and ***PostgreSQL*** might differ in terms of the specific SQL commands they support.

-### Tables, Rows, and Columns
+### Tables, rows, and columns

 These are the fundamental structural components of a relational database:

-- **Tables**: A table in a relational database is akin to a spreadsheet.
+- **Tables**: A table in a relational database is similar to a spreadsheet.
 It serves as the primary container for data and is organized into rows and columns.

 - **Rows**: Each row in a table represents a unique instance or record of the entity being stored.
-For example, in a table of employees, each row would represent a single employee.
+For example, each row would represent a single employee in a table of employees.

 - **Columns**: Columns define the specific attributes or fields of the data entity.
-Each column in a table specifies the type of data it holds, like a `name`, `role`, and `start_date`.
+For example, in a table of employees you could have columns for employee attributes such as `name`, `role`, and `start_date`.
+Every entry in the same column in a table must conform to the same data type.
+For example, every entry in the `name` column must be a string, and every entry in the `start_date` column must be a date.

 ![An example of a relational database table](./assets/table-diagram.png)